In Belgium, the most efficient matriarchy is cleverly disguised as patriarchy. Here’s a guide to who’s boss in the family structure in Belgium.

-In later life this ascendancy is no longer disguised.
+In later life, this ascendancy is no longer disguised.
 The Belgian matriarch reigns supreme.
-She will sweep gracefully about the neighbourhood in the company of other like-minded matriarchs, shopping and lunching, and join coach parties to Paris and Santiago de Compostela.
+She will sweep gracefully about the neighborhood in the company of other like-minded matriarchs, shopping and lunching, and join coach parties to Paris and Santiago de Compostela.

 Her husband, now well-trained and with little ambition, will be left at home to feed the dog, clip the hedge, take messages and reminisce over a few beers with chums from his youth who have been similarly abandoned – and are touchingly grateful for it.

 The family holds strong ties in Belgium.
 Many weekends feature visits to other members of the family, if only for a ritual peck on the cheek and a snatch of gossip before heading to the shops.
 Instead of doing anything to avoid them, adolescent children will often voluntarily seek out the company of aunts, uncles and grandparents, and can expect a handout as a reward for humouring them.